London in World War II: Special Operations Executive

 The mission of the Special Operations Executive (SOE) was to train and direct saboteur agents in enemy territory such as occupied France, Czechoslovakia, Norway, and Belgium- in the words of Winston Churchill, to "set Europe ablaze".
-They used several buildings around London for their operations, including their headquarters at 64 Baker Street and recruited Londoners like Violette Szabo, Noor Inayat Khan and F. F. E. Yeo-Thomas as field agents.
+They used several buildings around London for their operations, including their headquarters at 64 Baker Street and recruited Londoners including Violette Szabo, Noor Inayat Khan and F. F. E. Yeo-Thomas as field agents.

 Their Camouflage Section was responsible for concealing film, radios and other equipment inside innocuous objects like coal, dead rats, or a tube of toothpaste, and started working from 56 Queen's Gate, before moving to the Victoria and Albert Museum and then the Thatched Barn near Elstree over the course of the war.
-Numbers 2 and 3, Trevor Square, were used by the SOE for their Make-Up Section, helping agents change their appearance, and their Photographic Section, creating photos to use on false identity documents.
+Numbers 2 and 3 Trevor Square, were used by the SOE for their Make-Up Section, helping agents change their appearance, and their Photographic Section, creating photos to use on false identity documents.
 The Signals Directorate, responsible for codes and communicating with agents, was based in Montagu Mansions off Baker Street.

 The French section of the SOE used a flat in Orchard Court in Portman Square to brief new agents rather than the headquarters, to reduce the possibility of them seeing classified information or giving away the position of the main hub.
 The flat was rather small for the purpose, and new recruits were sometimes made to wait in the bathroom.